tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

                         "cloudwatch:DescribeAlarms",
                         "logs:DescribeLogGroups",
                         "cloudformation:CreateStack",
-                        "cloudformation:DescribeStacks"
+                        "cloudformation:DescribeStacks",
+                        "cloudformation:DescribeStackEvents"
                     ],
                     "Resource": "*"
                 }
             ]
         }
         ```

+        - Create an IAM User for CLI access from the EC2 instance with the following policies (Alternatively could associate all these policies with an IAM Role associated with the EC2 instance):

+            - AmazonEKSClusterPolicy
+            - AmazonEKSServicePolicy
+            - AmazonEKSWorkerNodePolicy
+            - AmazonEC2FullAccess
+            - IAMFullAccess
+            - AWSCloudFormationFullAccess
+            - EC2EKSPolicy (Created Above)

+        - Create an access key for the user and create a secret in AWS Secret Manager

+        ```
+        aws secretsmanager create-secret --name my/aws-credentials --secret-string '{"aws_access_key_id":"YOUR_ACCESS_KEY_ID","aws_secret_access_key":"YOUR_SECRET_ACCESS_KEY"}'

+        ```

-        - Create IAM Role with the above policy and attach it to the EC2 instance
+        - Create a custom IAM policy, and associate it with a role attached to the EC2 instance to fetch the secrets from AWS Secret Manager before configuring the AWS CLI:

+        ```
+        {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                "Effect": "Allow",
+                "Action": "secretsmanager:GetSecretValue",
+                "Resource": "*"
+                }
+            ]
+        }
+        ```

         - User Data specification for EC2 instance to install kubectl and eksctl, clone the github repo (containing the config file to create the EKS cluster)